ADMB Installation Windows GCC

 The Windows GCC version of ADMB works with an open source GNU Compiler Collection (GCC) implemented in Windows using a software port called MinGW.
 Follow the procedure to install and build ADMB programs.

-Note: the ADMB-IDE (integrated development environment) installs GCC along with ADMB and therefore may be an easier place for new users to start.
+Note: the AD Studio (integrated development environment) installs GCC along with ADMB and therefore may be an easier place for new users to start.

 - Download the 32-bit version of GCC version 4.5.2 from the gcc page and unzip the file into a C:\MinGW.